 Tommy decided to try out his tale spinning on Grant’s posse.
 It didn’t take long before the boys were laughing and repeating his phraseology.
 Tommy’s confidence soared.
 It was time to make our entrance.
 I had Grant’s boys go to the music room and get the kids to join us at the Globe Theater.
 From off-stage I caught Mike Sr.’s eye, giving him the cut signal to end their performance.
-They were ready after an hour of Sinatra and Dave Brubeck.
+They were ready after an hour of Duke Ellington and Dave Brubeck.
 They got a good hand as they picked up their instruments and exited the stage.

 “Look, Tom.
 We’ve gots an adult audience tonight.”